HIV/AIDS: Discovery

-Historical reviews of the AIDS epidemic highlight that the earliest patients frequently presented with unusual skin-rashes, lymphadenopathy and weight loss—signs that alerted clinicians to a new infectious syndrome before HIV was identified.
-Early clinical studies documented the disease’s characteristic skin findings.
-In 1985, British dermatologists Colin Farthing, Robin Staughton and Christopher Rowland Payne published the first detailed descriptions of cutaneous manifestations in people with AIDS and HTLV-III infection, including seborrhoeic dermatitis, folliculitis and vasculitic lesions.
+Historical reviews of the AIDS epidemic highlight that the earliest patients frequently presented with unusual skin rashes, lymphadenopathy, and weight loss—signs, including some of the first documented cases of AIDS-associated seborrhoeic dermatitis and folliculitis, that alerted clinicians to a new infectious syndrome before HIV was identified.

 In 1983, two separate research groups led by Robert Gallo and Luc Montagnier declared that a novel retrovirus may have been infecting people with AIDS, and published their findings in the same issue of the journal Science.
 Gallo claimed a virus which his group had isolated from a person with AIDS was strikingly similar in shape to other human T-lymphotropic viruses (HTLVs) that his group had been the first to isolate.
 Gallo's group called their newly isolated virus HTLV-III.
 At the same time, Montagnier's group isolated a virus from a person presenting with swelling of the lymph nodes of the neck and physical weakness, two characteristic symptoms of AIDS.
 Contradicting the report from Gallo's group, Montagnier and his colleagues showed that core proteins of this virus were immunologically different from those of HTLV-I. Montagnier's group named their isolated virus lymphadenopathy-associated virus (LAV).
 As these two viruses turned out to be the same, in 1986, LAV and HTLV-III were renamed HIV.